deobald/deobald.ca/src/content/essays/2024-08-13-third-wave-commercial-open-source.md

 No ugly ads.
 Clean interfaces.
 Snappy response times.
 A brand so loved by fans they [cut a crop circle visible on Google Earth (for a while)](https://firefoxcropcircle.com/circle/).

-20 years later, all these qualities are taken for granted.
+20 years later, Firefox is coughing up its death hairball --- but all these qualities are now taken for granted.
 Users still hate slow, buggy, laggy, and messy software.
 But we've also grown to demand more of the companies we buy software from, as they increasingly violate the privacy of individuals and companies, exploit copyrighted material, and sell influence.
-"Good design" in 2024 respects users' autonomy, an ironic ouroboros of open source principles _defining quality design_, in the abstract, three decades after a time when open source was synonymous with user interfaces as hideous as the Gnutella config screen.
+Good design in 2024 respects users' autonomy, an ironic ouroboros of open source principles now _defining quality design_, in the abstract.
+If we time-travel back to the birth of today's Computer Science Masters students, "open source" was synonymous with designs as hideous as the Gnutella config screen.

 But there was another design event which framed what quality design means today: the iPhone.
 Apple played no small part in elevating discourse surrounding the software design discipline throughout the 21st century.